Casepin

 Illustrative

 On the afternoon of 10 April 2022, a gang of bandits, believed to be Fulani herdsmen, attacked nine villages in the Kanam and Wase local government areas of Plateau State, Nigeria.
-According to Wikipedia's summary of the event, the attackers killed more than 150 people across the series of attacks and kidnapped about 70 others.
+The attackers killed more than 150 people across the series of attacks and kidnapped about 70 others.
 Gunmen also torched and looted houses during the rampage.
 Victims were buried in mass graves in Kanam.

 The attack occurred amid a broader context of instability in Nigeria, which has been affected by several low-intensity conflicts, including the Boko Haram insurgency that began in 2009 and the Nigerian bandit conflict that began in 2011.
 Bandit attacks had increased in frequency in the early 2020s.
 In the week preceding the Plateau State attacks, bandits carried out a major assault on a military base in Kaduna State that killed 15 soldiers, and a separate attack on a harvest festival killed 17 people.
 A few weeks earlier, an attack on a train bound for Kaduna killed upwards of 60 passengers.
 On the same day as the Plateau State massacres, bandits killed 15 people in an unrelated incident in a village in Chikun, Kaduna State; among the dead was local community leader Isiaku Madaki, who had been installed in his position less than a day before.